 Projects rarely go exactly as planned and you must have asset tracking solutions for those situations.
 Delays, unexpected absences, or equipment breakdowns are common.
 Effective resource scheduling isn’t static—it adapts to changes, reallocating resources to prevent disruptions and keep work moving forward.

-5. Optimizing Time and Efficiency
+5. Optimising Time and Efficiency

 The Importance of Resource Scheduling